Belarus in talks with China, India, others on potash giant

 He made clear in an interview with Reuters that there would be no reduction in price and that Belarus intended to drive the hardest of bargains in any sale.

 "There is much talk about Belaruskali.
-We are ready to privatize the company, but you have to pay.
+We are ready to privatise the company, but you have to pay.
 We have calculated its cost - $30-$32 billion," he said.

 "There are five companies in talks now.
 There are talks with the Chinese, Indians, someone from the Arab world and two Europeans," he said, adding that Uralkali remained a player.